 Analysing Project Success

-During the post-construction review, you’ll conduct a formal assessment of the project outcomes against your initial goals and performance metrics.
+During the post-construction review, you’ll conduct a formal assessment of the project outcomes against your initial goals, considering budget adherence, quality and performance, and stakeholder satisfaction.

 Occupation and Warranty Period